lynxoskar/data_mesh/presentation2.md

 **Data Quality and Governance:**

-- **Systems of Record:** May require complex mechanisms to ensure data integrity
+- **Systems of Record:** May require complex mechanisms to ensure data integrity (concurrency, temporal coupling)
 - **Data Pipelines:** Leverage immutability and functional transformations for better data quality control

 ---